Disclosure Statement (New Zealand)

 Investors who are registered with us, and have entered into an Investor Agreement, may invest in Issuers through our Website.
 The Investor must be logged in to make an investment.

 To make an investment:

-- the Investor will be asked to pay the subscription amount by Direct Debit and the Investor will be directed to a payment page which will authorise us to debit the subscription amount from the Investor’s nominated bank account
+- The Investor will be asked to pay the subscription amount by Direct Debit and the Investor will be directed to a payment page which will authorise us to debit the subscription amount from the Investor’s nominated bank.

 The subscription amount will be held in our trust account until the Offer closes.
 If the Issuer reaches its target funding amount, the Issuer will issue the shares to the Investors and we will transfer the subscription amounts from our trust account to the Issuer (without interest, and less any fees owing by the Issuer to us).
 If the Issuer does not reach its target funding amount, the subscription amounts are returned in full to the Investors (without interest) within 14 days of us advising the Investors that the target funding amount was not reached.

 9. What fees are charged by Equitise for providing the service?